rumos-io/gears/README.md

 ## Running

-0. From the gaia-rs directory change into the app directory then initialize a new chain
+0. From the gaia-rs directory change into the app directory then initialize a new chain:

 ```
 make init